mohse-n/L7N_EtherLab/rtai/README.md

 ---

 See RTAI documentation (available online and in the tarball) and [IgH EtherCAT Master 1.1 Documentation](https://www.etherlab.org/download/ethercat/igh-ethercat-master-1.1.pdf) for comments on the RTAI API.

 ---

-RTAI installation procedure is described in RTAI_Installation_Guide.md.

----

 To make the module, when in /examples/rtai directory, run as superuser,